Live at Budokan (Dream Theater album)

-Due to time constraints, the songs "The Great Debate", "Under a Glass Moon" and "Caught in a Web", which included an extended drum solo, were removed from the setlist at the last minute.
-On the DVD, during the credits, an instrumental version of the song "Vacant" is played in the background.
+Due to time constraints, the songs "The Great Debate", "Under a Glass Moon" and "Caught in a Web", which was set to include an extended drum solo, were removed from the setlist at the last minute, although it can be seen recorded in Osaka as part of the extra features of the DVD and Blu-ray versions.
+Additionally, during the credits, an instrumental version of the song "Vacant" is played in the background.